nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 The object sorting has a color sensor which will send data at $400\ \frac{kbits}{sec}$, and the Arduino Mega, and the clock of the microcontroler is 16 MHz and with the prescale set to 128 by default, this means that the digital pins can be sampled at $150\ \frac{kbits}{sec}$.
 The the 128 prescale can be changed, so this can be updated to our requirements.
 Analysis is shown below.

-The object storage subsystem has proximaty sensors which outputs at 145 Hz, which will be sufficient for our use case of only needing to know when the silos are full.
+The object storage subsystem has proximity sensors which outputs at 145 Hz, which will be sufficient for our use case of only needing to know when the silos are full.
 This is not something that needs to be sampled at an extremely high speed.
 Analysis is shown below.

 ## Electronic Schematic